siran/writing/books/A Maxwell Universe/A Maxwell Universe - 202 THE POINT-MASS PATH.md

 multiple theories, each accurate in its domain, none capable of describing reality as a unified whole.

-The patches worked.
+The patches worked to some successful extent.
 The ontology did not.